chenko/updown/README.md

 });

 ```
-  You can pass object or string argument to tell Updown what is response when processing service
+  You can pass object or string parameter to tell Updown what is response when processing service
 to show up on web UI

 ```js